 The scheme encourages parents to build a fund for future education and marriage expenses for their female child.
 The accounts can be opened at any India Post office or any branch of a commercial bank authorised by the central government to open an account

 Till November 2017, 1.26 crore accounts were opened under this scheme securing an amount of about 20,000 crores.
-In less than 3 years, this scheme has been a runaway success.
+In less than three years, this scheme has been a runaway success.

 3. Balika Samridhhi Yojana